 The greatness of a society and its moral progress can be judged by the way it treats its animals. ~Mahatma Gandhi

-Cat parks could be a great model on how humans and animals can peacefully co-exist with each other.
+Cat parks are a great model on how humans and animals can peacefully co-exist with each other.

 Kennedy Park in Lima, Peru